Featured Products

 Part 2 of this 500 hour service guide will cover changing the fuel filters on the John Deere 650K.

-You can watch Keith, an expert heavy equipment technician, replacing the filters.
+You can watch Keith, an expert heavy equipment technician, replace the filters.

 Leverage Tekamo HD’s extensive network of experienced heavy-duty mechanics and advanced fleet management solutions to improve your heavy equipment maintenance, even in rural and remote areas.